gilatoes/arduino-optiga-trust-x/Missions/MissionTasks.md

 (authentication), that the sender cannot deny having sent the message (non-repudiation), and that the message was not altered in transit (integrity).

 This task can be completed alone.
-However, it will be more fun to get a partner role play Alice (She has dual roles) and Bob in this task.
+However, it will be more fun to get a partner role play Bob (He could played dual roles) and Alice in this task.

-Alice wants to sends Bob a Private Message (PM).
+Bob wants to sends Alice a Private Message (PM).
 "I am joining Infineon Trust X Boot Camp."
-Bob received the PM and wonders about its integrity.
+Alice received the PM and wonders about its integrity.

 **Alice message**<br/>
 https://raw.githubusercontent.com/gilatoes/arduino-optiga-trust-x/master/Missions/Mission_files/task4/Alice-Message.txt

-  - [ ] Alice generates a set of ECC keypair using ECC NIST P384 curve.
+  - [ ] Bob generates a set of ECC keypair using ECC NIST P384 curve.
   ```
   openssl ecparam -name secp384r1 -genkey -noout -out private.key.pem

   openssl ec -in private.key.pem -outform PEM -pubout -out public.key.pem
   ```

-  - [ ] Alice signs the message using her private key.
+  - [ ] Bob signs the message using his private key.
 Show the trainer how the message is signed using OpenSSL command.
-  - [ ] Keeping her secret key private, Alice will email/transmit her public key, signature, and message hash to Bob.
+  - [ ] Keeping his secret key private, Bob will email/transmit his public key, signature, and message hash to Alice.
-  - [ ] Bob verifies the message using the received package.
-Show the trainer using OpenSSL command how the Alice's public key, digest and message is used to verify the signature.
+  - [ ] Alice verifies the message using the received package.
+Show the trainer using OpenSSL command how the Bob's public key, digest and message is used to verify the signature.

-  The use of public key verification process has successfully prevented Eve (Evil twin of Alice) from impersonating Alice from sending a "fake" message to Bob.
-Without Alice's Secret Key, all Eve's message will be rejected by Bob.
+  The use of public key verification process has successfully prevented Eve (Evil Robot) from impersonating Bob from sending a "fake" message to Alice.
+Without Bob's Secret Key, all Eve's message will be rejected by Alice.
-  - [ ] As a negative use case, Eve send a message "I am not joining Infineon Boot camp" to Bob and see if the verification works.
+  - [ ] As a negative use case, Eve send a message "I am not joining Infineon Boot camp" to Alice and see if the verification works.
-  - [ ] Bob received the second message.
-He verifies the new message again using the previous signature and public key.
+  - [ ] Alice received the second message.
+She verifies the new message again using the previous signature and public key.
   - [ ] If time permits, Alice and Bob should switch roles.
   - [ ] Discussion: If we purely use the public key and secret key to perform verification of data message what is the potential problem?
 What is the potential weakness using such approach?
   - [ ] After verifying the message, can Bob really trust its contents?